Previous Page Next Page

 • Any other person permitted by act or omission to have access to children in care.

-The intake specialist does not create an unknown person on the Person List when the alleged perpetrator is unknown.
-Instead, the intake specialist leaves the alleged perpetrator field blank, if the identity of the alleged perpetrator is unknown or unclear at the time of intake.
+The intake specialist creates an unknown person on the Person List when the identity of the alleged perpetrator is unknown or unclear at the time of the intake.

 9222.1 Child as Perpetrator

-A child in care refers to any child who is cared for in a childcare operation regulated by RCCR, including children in DFPS conservatorship who are in licensed placements.
-A child in care is never assigned the role of alleged perpetrator in an RCCI intake.
+A child in care refers to any child who is cared for in a child care operation regulated by Child Care Regulation (CCR), including children in DFPS conservatorship who are in licensed placements.
+A child in care is never assigned the role of alleged perpetrator in a Residential Child Care Investigations (RCCI) intake.

 Report Alleging Abuse or Neglect by a Child in Care on Another Child in Care

-When a report is made that a child in care in an RCCR operation is allegedly abusing or neglecting another child in care, the intake specialist does as follows:
+When a report is made that a child in care in an CCR operation is allegedly abusing or neglecting another child in care, the intake specialist does as follows:

 • Completes a neglectful supervision intake.